andrielfn/pg-ulid/README.md

     (3 rows)

 As we can see generating ULIDs is slower than generating UUIDs, however, the difference is not that big, and the ULID generation algorithm is still very fast.

+## License

+This software is distributed under the terms of the MIT License.
+See the [LICENSE](LICENSE) file for more details.